awsdocs/amazon-workspaces-administration-guide/doc_source/update-directory-details.md

 # Update Directory Details for Your WorkSpaces<a name="update-directory-details"></a>

-You can complete the following directory management tasks using the Amazon WorkSpaces console\.
+You can complete the following directory management tasks using the Workspaces console\.

 **Topics**
 + [Select an Organizational Unit](#select-ou)